 It’s easy to believe it’s impossible to become debt-free, but that’s not the truth.
 It is possible to pay off debt quickly.

 The key is to start your journey with a flexible plan.
-That will guide your debt payoff efforts and help ensure you will be free from the shackles of debt before you know it.
+This will guide your debt payoff efforts and help ensure you will be free from the shackles of debt before you know it.

 What’s one overlooked way to attack debt?